-Auditors (Internal and External) Financial Analysts Investment Banks Rating Agencies Internal Auditors' performance is governed by the provisions of the International Standards for the Professional Practice of Internal Auditing and BSP prescribed standards and regulations, particularly on rotation of auditors.
-The credit rating agencies, investment banks, institutional and o potential investors request for data and information prior to the second control of the credit rating agencies, investment banks, institutional and o Auditors are bound to carry out their functions in accordance with the Employee Discipline Policies and Procedures/Code of Conduct. previously disclosed to the nd to the public.
-Auditors shall not install nor develop policies and procedures, prepare reports, or execute activities that fall within the scope of its review.
+Auditors Financial Analysts Investment Banks Rating Agencies (Internal and External) Internal Auditors' performance is governed by the provisions of the International Standards for the Professional Practice of Internal Auditing and BSP prescribed standards and regulations, particularly on rotation of auditors.
+The credit rating agencie potential investors reque scheduled meetings with th st for data and informa Auditors are bound to carry out their functions in accordance with the Employee Discipline Policies and Procedures/Code of Conduct.
+No write-ups, analyses, o Philippine Stock Exchange a opinions and judgments a nd to the public.
+Auditors shall not install nor develop policies and procedures, prepare reports, or execute activities that fall within the scope of its review. information provided to the ese agencies.
 The Board Audit and Compliance Committee (BACC) shall have the sole authority to select, evaluate, appoint, dismiss, replace and re-appoint the External Auditors (subject to stockholder ratification) based on fair and transparent criteria such as (I) core values, culture and high regard for excellence in audit quality; (ii) technical competence and expertise of auditing staff; (iii) independence; (iv) effectiveness of the audit process; and (v) reliability and relevance of the external auditor's reports.
 The BACC shall set compensation of the external auditor in relation to the scope of its duties and approve in advance all audit engagement fees and terms and all audit related tax compliance and all non-audit engagements with the External Auditors.